wildfly-extras/wildfly-cloud-tests/README.md

 mvn clean install -Popenshift-tests -Ddekorate.docker.registry=$OPENSHIFT_IMAGE_REGISTRY -Ddekorate.docker.group=$OPENSHIFT_NS
 ```

-### Obtaining pod logs
+### Obtaining pod logs and standalone.xml contents
 You may want to see the logs of the pods involved in the test.
 If you specify
-* `-Dwildfly.test.logs` - the logs of all pods for all tests will be printed to the console
+* `-Dwildfly.test.print.logs` - the logs of all pods for all tests will be printed to the console
-* `-Dwildfly.test.printlogs=MyTest1,MyTest2` - the logs for all pods for the two specified test classes will be printed to the console.
+* `-Dwildfly.test.print.logs=MyTest1,MyTest2` - the logs for all pods for the two specified test classes will be printed to the console.
 The simple name of the class is used.
+Logs for pods for other test classes will not be printed to the console.

+Similarly, you can obtain the standalone.xnl from the main WildFly pod:
+* `-Dwildfly.test.print.server-config` - outputs the standalone.xml for all tests
+* `-Dwildfly.test.print.server-config=MyTest1,MyTest2` - outputs the standalone.xml for the listed tests.
+* The simple name of the class is used.
 Logs for pods for other test classes will not be printed to the console.

 ## Adding tests